Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 ```

 By default, this will build an image for the latest released version of Alluxio.
 To build
-from a local Alluxio tarball, use `--build-arg`
+from a local Alluxio tarball instead, you can use `--build-arg`
 ```bash
 docker build -t alluxio --build-arg ALLUXIO_TARBALL=alluxio-snapshot.tar.gz .
 ```